smu-cs-3353/22s-pa03-girvan-newman-dead-street/README.md

 This repo's focus is to use the Girvan Newman algorithm to detect communities in dense networks/graphs.

+For more information about our extension, which is also contained within this repo, please take a look at our [medium article series](https://medium.com/smucs/an-application-of-sparse-filtering-in-community-detection-part-1-c9ff782d109).

 ## Getting Started

 Please note that this project will run Python 3 and C++ programs in the CLion IDE.